draiimon/PanicSense/RENDER-DEPLOY-FIX.md

 We've created several files to fix these issues:

 1. `render-build.sh` - Custom build script that installs ALL dependencies
-2. `app-render.js` - CommonJS-compatible server for Render deployment
+2. `app-render.cjs` - CommonJS-compatible server for Render deployment with development mode

 ## Deployment Instructions